 Tammy Smith, a Midwest transplant from near Indianapolis, Indiana, teaches art at a primary school.
 She and her husband Gary enjoy traveling and seeing live music.
 They have one son, Jonathan.
 Tammy also loves making art and visiting museums and exhibits.

-Ray Robinson - Trustee at Large
+Susan Daggett - Member at Large

-Erin Roma - Trustee at Large
+Amber Johnson - Member at Large

 It is the policy of the Unitarian Universalist Church of Savannah to hold monthly Board meetings the second Thursday of each month.

 Board meetings are open to members and friends of the congregation who may attend as observers of the process or may join the Board for the amount of time it takes to bring an item of discussion or information for the Board's consideration.
 All proposals for action must be discussed in committee before coming before the Board.
 The Board may be called into Executive Session by the President outside of the regular meeting time to discuss a specific issue or problem.

 Judy Dinehart - Fund Trustee